antoine-le-calloch/Alc-website/README.md

 # Developer Guide

-This guide provide instructions, standards, and best practices to ensure effective collaboration and high-quality code.
+This guide provides instructions, standards, and best practices to ensure effective collaboration and high-quality code.

 ## 1. Environment Setup